sksamuel/scrimage/guide/fit.md

 image.cover(240,160, Color.BLACK)
 ```

 As always a picture is worth a thousand lines of code.
-In this example, the original bird image was invoked with `bird.fit(300,150, Color.WHITE)`.
+In this example, the original bird image was invoked with `bird.fit(300,150, Color.RED)`.
 As you can see, the output image is of course 300x150, but because the original image had a different aspect ratio, there is no way to exactly scale the image.
 So the original image is scaled to fit inside without any loss.
 Then the excess background is set to the given background color (in this case red).
+The red background is a bit ugly, but it serves to demonstrate how the fit operation works.

 <table>
 <tr>